 Program which honors fallen Soldiers by as inspirations to their fellow Soldiers, factors can increase the number of reviews memorializing facilities in their name. employees, and other citizens."
 It also has a responsibility to Soldiers, The 88th RSC Public Affairs Office Secretary of Defence. families, units and communities to stay is the primary point of contact for true to the purpose of the program.

-The Army Memorial Program, Army templates and submission procedures Regulation 1-33, states "The memorial for facilities that fall within the 88th program is designed to - (1) Honor RSC's 19-state region.
+Regulation 1-33, states "The memorial for facilities that fall within the 88th program is designed to - (1) Honor RSC's 19-state region.